Monday, 7 January 2013

 • Improve my Spanish.
 My current, diminutive repertoire will make this an easy one to achieve.

-• Learn more Arawak than 'die kan shie cabo' and 'Halika ba'.
+• Learn more Arawak than 'halika ba' (how are you?) and 'die kan shie cabo' (I love you).

 • Continue to see improvement in my students' literacy.
-I have put a lot of work in with them both during and after school, and was ready to maul when our HM said learning to read wouldn't benefit my class, and to play more cricket with them instead.
+I have put a lot of work in with them both during and after school, and they're all progressing.
+I was disheartened when our HM said learning to read wouldn't benefit my class, and to play more cricket with them instead.
 Regardless of his feelings on the matter, I am going to continue coaxing my class through phonics exercises, and the one book the school has ('Walk Two Moons' by Sharon Creech).
 We still play loads of cricket, anyway.

 • Learn to enjoy cricket.
 Learning the rules, and being able to discourse upon them at length, does not mean I've grown to like the game, which is unfortunate in this region.